 Terroir & Winemaking

-The Eisele Vineyard, located in Calistoga at the northeastern edge of Napa Valley, is celebrated for its gravelly, cobble-strewn soils and a cooler-than-average microclimate.
-These conditions, influenced by Chalk Hill Gap marine breezes, allow Cabernet Sauvignon to ripen slowly, building depth without sacrificing acidity.
+The Eisele Vineyard sits in Calistoga at the northeastern edge of Napa Valley, celebrated for its gravelly, cobble-strewn soils and a cooler-than-average microclimate.
+Those conditions, shaped by Chalk Hill Gap marine breezes, allow Cabernet Sauvignon to ripen slowly, building depth without sacrificing acidity.

-Each parcel is hand-harvested and fermented separately in small stainless steel tanks, followed by aging in 100% new French oak for 20–22 months.
-Annual production remains modest—typically 1,800 to 2,000 cases—ensuring exclusivity.
+Each parcel is hand-harvested and fermented separately in small stainless steel tanks, followed by aging in 100% new French oak for 20 to 22 months.
+Annual production sits at a modest 1,800 to 2,000 cases, which keeps exclusivity firmly intact.

 Wine Characteristics

 Araujo Eisele Vineyard Cabernet Sauvignon is known for its purity, polish, and age-worthy structure.
-It consistently exhibits:
+You can expect precise cassis and dark berry fruit, graphite and cedar notes, refined tannins with real structure, and a long, mineral-driven finish.

 - Aromatic Profile: Graphite, blackcurrant, crushed violet, cedar, and crushed stones